-You can build a greywater system to reuse the water that flows through your stnkand shower-Tor example, to irrigate your garden, or pour into toilets instead ofwasting clean water to flush them.
-For a simple start, just put buckets under the sinks, open the pipes under the drains, and seal off the exit pipe, going to the septic tank.
+You can build a greywater system to reuse the water that flows through your sink and shower-for example, to irrigate your garden, or pour into toilets instead of wasting clean water to flush them.
+For a simple start, just put buckets under the sinks, open the pipes under the drains, and seal off the exit pipes going to the septic tank.